 -- For use in social media promotion and on website if a winning project --

-Squib: The DEVELOPedia site was created to replace the archaic DEVELOP exchange with new user friendly functionality by featuring a repository which strives to organize and share the wealth of information, technical knowledge, and practices accumulated both during and as a result of NASA DEVELOP’s applied science research projects.
+Squib: The DEVELOPedia site was created to replace the DEVELOP exchange with new user-friendly functionality which strives to organize and share the wealth of information, technical knowledge, and practices accumulated both during and as a result of NASA DEVELOP’s applied science research projects.

 Video Style: We will start out with attention grabbing concern of the lack of user friendliness and organization in DEVELOPedia and DEVELOP Exchange.
 Then using a screen recording software we’ll add in the rest of the footage covering the Main Page and how to search.
 From there how to add new Participant Pages and Project Pages.
 This will serve as overview for new participants even before their term starts.
 From here we will dive into the naming system for adding projects, images, and files.
 After this a brief overview of using the categories to find pages and where to find the tutorials and Point of Contacts database.
 Then end the video with a link to the new DEVELOPedia user manual for Dummies.